containers/common/docs/containers.conf.5.md

 **init_path**="/usr/libexec/podman/catatonit"

+If this option is not set catatonit is searched in the directories listed under the **helper_binaries_dir** option.
+It is recommended to just install catatonit there instead of configuring this option here.

 Path to the container-init binary, which forwards signals and reaps processes within containers.
 Note that the container-init binary will only be used when the `--init` for podman-create and podman-run is set.